Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 Trump baselessly suggests the Democrats could have stolen the 2016 election but chose not to do it.

 “Make sure your vote is counted.
 Make sure they don’t let you say, ‘I’m sorry.
-Somebody else has already voted for you.’”
+Somebody else has already voted for you.’ ”

 This has been a persistent claim by the Trump campaign in various states — that Trump supporters went to vote, only to find their ballot had already been cast (presumably by Democratic operatives) and thus they were given a provisional ballot.
 No evidence has ever emerged to prove this.
 “There have no reports of anyone being turned away on Election Day,” Raffensperger told CBS Evening News, noting the situation described by Trump surely would have been reported.